zammad/zammad-admin-documentation/system/core-workflows.rst

 .. note::

-   If the pre-defined :doc:`/system/objects` are not enough, please add them beforehand.
+   * If the pre-defined :doc:`/system/objects` are not enough, please add them beforehand.
+   * If you experience slow or unreliable field updates, please see :ref:`Core Workflow Ajax Modus <core-workflow-ajax-mode>`

 .. warning::